-Dry socket (alveolar osteitis) is the most commonly encountered complication after tooth extraction in humans and this has been widely reported, there are many definitions for dry socket nearly the same which is "pain occurring postoperatively in the extraction site, usually after 24 to 72 hours after tooth removal, associated with the disintegration of blood clot partially or totally within the extraction socket"^[1].
-Other signs and symptoms that may occur are radiating pain towards the ear ^{[2,} 3], halitosis ^[2, 4], low-grade fever ^[2,3], bare bone ^[5], regional lymphadenopathy ^[2, 3].
-There has been considerable variability in the incidence of dry socket reported, it ranges between 0.5% to 5% For routine dental extractions^[6,7]. while for surgical removal of lower third molars the incidence varies from 5% and 30% [8].
-So surgical removal results in about 10 times higher incidence of dry socket and this has been well documented ^[1].
-Dry socket lesion although it is a self-limiting condition but the pain and discomfort that the patient complains of leads to lost days at work and many visits to the hospital.
-Nowadays the success of any operation is estimated by the post-operative period; the shortest postoperative period is the most successful operation.
+Dry socket (alveolar osteitis) is the most commonly encountered complication after tooth extraction in humans, and this has been widely reported.
+There are many definitions for dry socket nearly the same which is "pain occurring postoperatively in the extraction site, usually after 24 to 72 hours after tooth removal, associated with the disintegration of blood clot partially or totally within the extraction socket" ^[1].
+Other signs and symptoms that may occur are radiating pain towards the ear ^[2, 3], halitosis ^[2, 4], low-grade fever ^[2,3], bare bone ^[5], and regional lymphadenopathy^[2, 3].
+There has been considerable variability in the incidence of dry sockets reported.
+It ranges between 0.5% to 5% For routine dental extractions^[6,7].
+For surgical removal of lower third molars, the incidence varies from 5% and 30% [8].
+So surgical removal results in about 10 times higher incidence of dry sockets and this has been well documented ^[1].
+Dry socket lesion, although it is a self-limiting condition, the pain and discomfort that the patient complains of leads to lost days at work and many visits to the hospital.
+Nowadays, the success of any operation is estimated by the postoperative period; the shortest postoperative period is the most successful.
 A clear understanding of the condition will reduce the occurrence of it in patients undergoing dental extraction.
-As the exact and confirmed etiopathogenesis for dry socket has not been well understood, many factors have been enumerated.
-In one of the review articles^[9], the authors mentioned many of these risk factors and they divided the articles into supporting or refuting that factorThe following are some of the risk factors which areattributed to the development of dry sockets have been mentioned in that review article,- Surgical Trauma and Difficulty of Surgery, Patient's Gender, Mandibular Third Molars, Physical Dislodgement of the Clot, Smoking, Age of the Patient, Local Anaesthetic with Vasoconstrictor, Excessive Irrigation or Curettage of Alveolus, Systemic Disease, Bacterial Infection, Lack of Operator Experience, Oral Contraceptives.
+As the exact and confirmed etiopathogenesis for dry sockets has yet to be well understood, many factors have been enumerated.
+In one of the review articles^[9], the authors mentioned many of these risk factors.
+They divided the articles into supporting or refuting that factors following are some of the risk factors which are attributed to the development of dry sockets have been mentioned in that review article,- Surgical-Trauma and Difficulty of Surgery, Patient's Gender, Mandibular Third Molars, Physical Dislodgement of the Clot, Smoking, Age of the Patient, Local Anaesthetic with Vasoconstrictor, Excessive Irrigation or Curettage of Alveolus, Systemic Disease, Bacterial Infection, Lack of Operator Experience, Oral Contraceptives.

 The term dry socket describes the condition of the extraction socket of the tooth when the pain begins.
-On examination, the extraction socket appears to be empty, the blood clot is either partially or lost, and some surfaces of the socket bone are exposed.
+On examination, the extraction socket appears empty, the blood clot is either partially or lost, and some surfaces of the socket bone are exposed.
 This bone is sensitive and painful to touch.
-The area of the socket has a bad odor Frequently complains of a foul taste^[5].
+The area of the socket has a lousy odor and Frequently complains of a foul taste ^[5].
 The objective of this study was to determine the prevalence and risk factors of dry sockets as a complication of tooth extraction in the Al-Karama specialized dentistry center in Baghdad for consultation.

-2. Materials and Methods
+Materials and Methods